 The course will be immaculately presented and you will have the place pretty much to yourselves.
 For me, it was too brutally difficult to rank as one of the great courses of Europe but I would recommend making the trip if you are playing in Paris so you can judge for yourself.

 This Harry Colt course has undergone some restoration in recent years and it is a really pleasant place to add to a Paris golf trip.
-In a previous era, when the ball didn't go as far and you could hold a professional golf event on a course under 7,000 without fear of humiliation, the greats like Faldo and Ballesteros strode these fairways.
-It would be over-run these days but the members haven't tried to trick it up unnecessarily.
+In a previous era, when the ball didn't go as far and you could hold a professional golf event on a course under 7,000 yards without fear of humiliation, the greats like Faldo and Ballesteros strode these fairways.
+It would be put to the sword by the pros these days but the members haven't tried to trick it up unnecessarily.

 It's not massively generous off the tee though and the green areas have a lot of swales and burrows, so accuracy off the tee and a good short game are the secret to scoring well here.